Recycling Everyday Items

 Book donations can be placed in the More Than Words bin at the transfer station.
 The Ipswich Public Library will accept small donations of newer books that can be resold.

-Carpet, furniture, mattresses and box springs are considered bulky items and require a $10 sticker available at Aubuchon's, Conley's Drug, Cumberland Farms (Central Street), DJ's Variety, Richdale, Shaw's and Tedford's.
+Carpet, wooden furniture, sofas, patio umbrellas, etc. are considered bulky items and require a $10 sticker, which is available for purchase at Aubuchon's, Conley's Drug, Cumberland Farms (Central Street), DJ's Variety, Richdale, Shaw's and Tedford's.
+One bulky item per week.

 Cars and Trucks